tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 ### 4.1 Viewing Templates

-- Templates are listed in a table in the middle-left section of the interface.
+- Once you've created a template or templates from an existing product in your shop, they are listed in a table in the middle-left section of the interface.
 - The table shows Template Name for each template.

 ### 4.2 Searching Templates